-28. MANAGEMENT OF CAPITAL
+29. MANAGEMENT OF CAPITAL

-The primary objective of the Group's capital management is to maximise the shareholder value and to maintain an optimal capital structure to reduce the cost of capital.
+The primary objective of the Group's capital management is to maximise shareholder value and to maintain an optimal capital structure to reduce the cost of capital.
 In order to achieve this overall objective, the Group's capital management, among other things, aims to ensure that it meets financial covenants attached to the loans and borrowings that define capital structure requirements.

 The Group manages its capital structure and makes adjustments in light of changes in economic conditions and the requirements of the financial covenants.
-The Group monitors its consolidated leverage ratio, which is according to debt covenants is equal to the ratio of the Group's net debt to the EBITDA, where net debt equals the amount of the Group's borrowings and lease liabilities less cash and cash equivalents.
-As at 31 December 2021 the consolidated leverage ratio was 1.2 (31 December 2020: 1.5) while the maximum ratio covenant is 2.75.
+The Group monitors its consolidated leverage ratio, which according to debt covenants is equal to the ratio of the Group's net debt to the EBITDA, where net debt equals the amount of the Group's borrowings and lease liabilities less cash and cash equivalents.
+As at 31 December 2022, the consolidated leverage ratio was 1.1 (31 December 2021: 1.2) while the maximum ratio covenant is 2.75.

-The Group complied with all externally imposed capital requirements as at 31 December 2021 and 2020.
+The Group complied with all externally imposed capital requirements as at 31 December 2022 and 2021.

-29. COMMITMENTS AND CONTINGENCIES
+30. COMMITMENTS AND CONTINGENCIES